darlanmendonca/req-dir/README.md

 The path is relative to the file that calls the reqDir.

 ### Tests
-I use mocha for tests, first install mocha has global
+I use mocha for tests, first install mocha as global

 ```sh
 npm i -g mocha